 To learn more about the work of The Hundred Cat Foundation and our clinics, we invite you to watch this short documentary.

-Feral cats are often misunderstood & vilified.
-Click on the picture above to see our position on outdoor cats.
+Feral cats are often vilified in the media and by wildlife groups.
+Click on the picture to read our position on feral cat management.

 HCF Rescue Roast Gourmet Coffee is here!
 HCF will receive $3 per bag sold.
 Click on the picture to buy!